onichandame/myserver/README.md

 #### Register
 Both the user and app needs to be registered.
 The ui is designed as shown in the following section.

 The user can be registered immediately.
 The app needs to be approved by users with certain permissions.
-Therefore the user database needs to have the second table:
-- priviledge
-  - pri(INT)

-The column above are NOT NULL.
-The table includes a hidden column rowid used as user uid.
-At present there are 3 levels of priviledges: founder(0), admin(1) and client(3).
+Currently there are 3 levels of priviledges: founder(0), admin(1), client(3). only admin and founder can approve or deny applications.

+Once the app is approved, it will be moved to the **app** table.

 ### Resources
 Having the above design in mind, it is very clear now what functions the service needs to provide.